Copywriting is often labelled as “wordsmithing.” A wordsmith is someone who uses words to sell a product, a service, or an idea.

 So knowing how to say it is communicating the right message in the right way.

-But what about formatting, aids, graphics, and cosmetics?
+But what about formatting, visual aids, graphics, and cosmetics of the text?
 What about the “design of the copy”?
 Are words alone enough, especially in today’s visually driven world?
+Some copywriters claim they distract and take the reader’s focus away from the message.
+But I disagree.

 Copy cosmetics give your copy eye gravity.
 They help to direct the reader’s eyes into the story and throughout the page.
 They also help to drive important points home and may even influence how people perceive you.